keithjlee/SteelSections/README.md

+# Note:
+This has been integrated into [AsapToolkit](https://github.com/keithjlee/AsapToolkit)

 # SteelSections
 Quick geometric information extraction for common rolled steel sections.
 Based on **v15** of the AISC shape database and includes: